matrix-org/complement-crypto/ENVIRONMENT.md

  - `rj,rr`: Run the test twice.
 Run 1: Alice=rust, Bob=JS.
 Run 2: Alice=rust, Bob=rust.
 All on HS1.
  - `jJ`: Run the test once.
 Run 1: Alice=JS on HS1, Bob=JS on HS2.
 Tests federation.
  ```
+ If the matrix only consists of one leter (e.g all j's) then rust-specific tests will not run and vice versa.

 - Type: `[][]ClientType`